alexwolf04/EnterpriseDB/README.md

 # EnterpriseDB

-EnterpriseDB is an advanced company database schema implemented in Microsoft SQL Server.
+EnterpriseDB is an advanced company database schema implemented in SSMS.
 It models core business entities such as employees, departments, projects, performance reviews, salary history, and time-off requests.
 This project demonstrates key database design concepts including:

 - Relational schema design with primary and foreign keys